oracle-livelabs/apex/apex-native-map-regions/prepare-database-objects/prepare-database-objects.md

     ![Opening file](images/file-open.png)

-3. First, we will create the tables that will contain the geospatial data our APEX application will be using.
+3. First, we will create the tables that will contain the geopspatial data our APEX application will be using.

-    - Open the file named **create_tables.sql** by clicking on the File -> Open icon.
+    - Open the file named **create_tables.sql** by clicking on the File ...
+Open icon.
     - Click the button that shows a document with the small green play button on it to run the whole script.
     - If it asks you to select a connection in a popup window, choose **hol23c_freepdb1** from the drop down and then click OK.